jmcnally17/metroid-invaders/README.md

 g++ -o bin/SpaceInvaders $(find src -name "*.cpp") -I /opt/homebrew/Cellar/sfml/2.5.1_2/include -L /opt/homebrew/Cellar/sfml/2.5.1_2/lib -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio  -std=c++20
 ```

+As of writing, the current SFML version from Homebrew is 2.5.1.
+You can check which version you have by using `brew info sfml`.
+This will also show you the correct path for the `-I` and `-L` options used in the compile command.

-Then, enter `bin/SpaceInvaders` and a window should open with the game running.
+Enter `bin/SpaceInvaders` into your terminal and a window should open with the game running.